torvalds/linux/Documentation/driver-api/pps.rst

 for instance) is a PPS source too, and if not they should provide the possibility to open another device as PPS source.

-In LinuxPPS the PPS sources are simply char devices usually mapped into files /dev/pps0, /dev/pps1, etc.
+In GNU/LinuxPPS the PPS sources are simply char devices usually mapped into files /dev/pps0, /dev/pps1, etc.